 - 6 points

-- Indicative assessments in this unit are as follows: (1) ADOS training; (2) ADOS administration and scoring; and (3) ADOS reflection.
+Indicative assessments in this unit are as follows: (1) ADOS-2 coding; (2) ADOS-2 administration and reflection; and (3) ADOS-2 clinical report.
 Further information is available in the unit outline.

 - Unit Coordinator(s)